-Official fuel-economy figures have yet to be revealed for the Bentley Bentayga Hybrid, although the car’s 3.0-litre V6 engine is likely to be much more efficient than the 4.0-litre V8 and 6.0-litre W12 non-hybrid alternatives in the model line-up.
+Official figures for the Bentley Bentayga Hybrid stand at 81mpg fuel economy and 79g/km CO2 emissions – much more efficient than the 4.0-litre V8 and 6.0-litre W12 non-hybrid alternatives in the model line-up.

 Bentley Bentayga Hybrid range, MPG & CO2 emissions

-The Bentley Bentayga Hybrid features a 17.3kWh battery comprising of 168 lithium-ion cells.
-According to the company, this will return 16 miles of electric range, a less-than-impressive figure that’s probably a result of the car’s two-and-a-half tonne weight
+The Bentley Bentayga Hybrid features a 17.3kWh battery comprised of 168 lithium-ion cells.
+According to the company, this will return 24 miles of electric range, a less-than-impressive figure that’s probably a result of the car’s two-and-a-half tonne weight.

 That said, if you can manage to drop off the kids at school and pop to the shops without using the petrol engine, then the fuel savings are going to add up over time.